-You should plan to return to your pre-pregnancy weight by 6 months after delivery.
-Most women lose half of their baby weight by 6 weeks postpartum (after childbirth).
+You should plan to return to your pre-pregnancy weight by 6 to 12 months after delivery.
+Most women lose half of their baby weight by 6 weeks after childbirth (postpartum).
 The rest usually comes off over the next several months.

 Take Your Time